 These monthly STEM kits are $17-20 and have all the necessary materials for their science and engineering projects.
 The boxes also include detailed instructions, additional science activities, and access to online tutorials with more tips and tricks.

 My 10-year-old has done almost a year of Tinker Crate - and it has been his favorite thing and he is always so excited when his monthly STEM kit comes in the mail!
 There are so many cool things he has made and learned about.

 MEL Science boxes look SO cool!
 It's education disguised as entertainment.
 Scientists and parents worked together to ensure the boxes are perfect for kids.

-Their most popular option is a Chemistry experiment subscription, for kids age 10-16.
+Their most popular option is a Chemistry experiment subscription, for kids aged 10-16.
 You get 2-3 experiments every month.
-Your first box includes a starter kit with everything you need for your future experiments - like beakers, flasks, safety glasses, bunson burners, and more.
+Your first box includes a starter kit with everything you need for your future experiments - like beakers, flasks, safety glasses, Bunson burners, and more.

 One of the super unique things about MEL Science boxes is that it comes with a Virtual Reality headset!
-You use your smartphone and the special glasses to expore virutal lessons that go with the physical experiments.
+You use your smartphone and the special glasses to explore virtual lessons that go with the physical experiments.
 It sounds so cool!

 The chemistry set contains 2-3 new experiments each month at home, like learning how to stop corrosion, growing crystals, making instant snow, and more.
 A subscription is $35 a month.

 For younger kids, they have a MEL Kids subscription to learn all sorts of things.